 We have been delighted to work with numerous attorneys across the United States, and welcome partnerships with law firms to work on pro bono matters with us.
 We were delighted to work on Steven Douglas Rockett v.
 N.S., case no. 19-35955, in the Ninth Circuit Court of Appeals, with Paul Killion and his colleagues at Duane Morris LLP.
 If you are an attorney who needs amicus support or would like your firm to have the opportunity to work on cutting edge amicus briefs involving child protection, please contact us at info@childusa.org

 Below is an overview of the five most recent amicus briefs submitted by CHILD USA.
-To read the briefs in their entirety or to access a comprehensive list of amicus briefs submitted by CHILD USA click .
+To read the briefs in their entirety or to access a comprehensive list of amicus briefs submitted by CHILD USA click here.

 Recent Amicus Briefs